open-horizon/open-horizon.github.io/docs/anax/docs/overview.md

 `-k <path>` - path to the agent-install.cfg file that contains the horizon defaults.
 Default: `./agent-install.cfg`

 `-i <path>` - path to the packages.
 Specify `css:` to get packages from the management hub MMS.
-Specify `https://github.com/open-horizon/anax/releases` to get latest packages from open horizon anax github repository.
+Specify `https://github.com/open-horizon/anax/releases` to get latest packages from {{site.data.keyword.edge_notm}} `anax` github repository.
 Default: current directory

 `-z <name>` - specifies the name of your agent installation tar file.
 Default is ./agent-install-files.tar.gz